-An employee accepting and performing a temporary assignment in a class with a higher grade shall be paid at a rate approximately five percent (5%) higher than the employee's Regular Rate of Pay.
+An employee accepting and performing a temporary assignment in a class with a higher grade shall be paid at a rate approximately five (5) percent higher than the employee's Regular Rate of Pay.
+The differential shall be paid in one (1) day increments.